,

 Changing me

-Science at St Hugh’s is taught through the use of the Snap Science Scheme and learning units of work.
-We offer a knowledge rich curriculum which continually develops children’s working scientifically skills and creates independent learners who are able to ask and answer scientific questions about the world around them.
+Science at St Hugh’s is taught through the use of the White Rose Scheme and learning units.
+We offer a knowledge-rich curriculum which continually develops children’s working scientifically skills and creates independent learners who are able to ask and answer scientific questions about the world around them.
+In the summer term all classes complete a sustainability unit.

 The science vision and principles underpin the science teaching and learning.